When Pastors Tell You You’re Fat

 The way that works for me.

 Literally hundreds of my friends in ministry are health coaches, and this is just a word to the wise, be careful on your approach.
-My two best friends, my spiritual mom and my primary care doctor talk to me about my weight, and have invitation to do so.
+My two best friends, my spiritual mom, my primary care doctor, and my therapist talk to me about my weight, and have invitation to do so.
 I ask them to keep me accountable.
 But I didn’t invite you to be my accountability partner in this.
+Please stop appointing yourself to a role you were never given.

 I don’t have my head in the sand about what I need to change.